SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 i Try out to reboot the Machine on "C" !
 Nothing works too..
 After i Rebooted in to the Cmd + R!
 I booted the Mac over Recovery Mode and Chose in the Menu The Terminal!
 And Open it and Typed on -bash 3.2# <code> chmod o+rx "/Volumes/YOURHD"</code> and prompt (Enter) it over <code> sudo shutdown -r now </code> !
 New Started and Waited for a while and BANG unbeliveful The Whole Machine is back with all my Users! :) !
 What a Thing!
 Thanks to Me :) !
 I^m really proud of it.
 Hacking Your Machine and learn to Rule! ;)

+<strong> Off course there are alot Ways to Boot and Reboot your Machine </strong>

+<strong> Single-User Mode </strong>

+Newstart your Machine and Press cmd + s !
+Your machine will run over Text-Mode - Pure Terminal on your Machine.
+There do you can entry your Commandlines ! you boot directly to a root shell. getting multi-user operating System!

+Unix/ Will Open!
+This is your root single-user Mode if you want to reboot press Type <code>reboot</code>